awsdocs/aws-go-developer-guide/doc_source/sessions.rst

 Copying a Session
 =================

-You can use the ``Copy`` method to create copies of sessions.
+You can use the :sdk-go-api-deep:`Copy <aws/session/#SessionCopy` method to create copies of sessions.
 Copying sessions is useful when you want to create multiple sessions that have similar settings.
 Each time you copy a session, you can specify different values for any field.
 For example, the following snippet copies the ``sess`` session while overriding the ``Region`` field to ``us-east-1``: